-When did African development bank ADB starts its operation
+When did the African development bank ADB start its operation

 Objectives and functions of ADB, the African development bank

-- Provision of loans to aid social and economic development of member-nations is a critical objective of African development bank
+- The provision of loans to aid the social and economic development of member nations is a critical objective of the African development bank

 - Provision of technical assistance for development projects and programmes embarked upon by member-nations